Skip to Content

 For your shopping convenience, I have included affiliate links.

 (Step 13).
-Apply paint of choice. ( I used this paint in the color “Driftwood”).
+Apply paint of choice. ( I used General Finishes Milk Paint in the color “Driftwood”).

 diy kitchen cabinets cheap and easy